hftamayo/azuremlproj03/README.md

 - sexo: sex of the murdered person.
 Recoded values: [male -> 0, female -> 1]

--deptoocuhe: name of the state where the homicide was commited: Recoded values: [Ahuachapan->1, Santa Ana->2, Sonsonate->3, Chalatenango->4, La Libertad->5, San Salvador->6, Cuscatlan->7, La Paz->8, Cabanas->9, San Vicente->10, Usulutan->11, San Miguel->12, Morazan->13, La Union->14]
+- deptoocuhe: name of the state where the homicide was commited: Recoded values: [Ahuachapan->1, Santa Ana->2, Sonsonate->3, Chalatenango->4, La Libertad->5, San Salvador->6, Cuscatlan->7, La Paz->8, Cabanas->9, San Vicente->10, Usulutan->11, San Miguel->12, Morazan->13, La Union->14]

--tipoarma: name of the object used to commit the crime: Recoded values: [arma de fuego->1, asf x estrangulacion->2, asf x ahorcadura->3, asf x sofocacion->4, asf x sumersion->5, blanca sin espec->6, caida provocada->7, cortante->8, cortocontundente->9, cortopunzante->10, manos y pies->11, no datos->12, objeto contundente->13, lapidado->14, punzante->15, quemadura x fuego->16
+- tipoarma: name of the object used to commit the crime: Recoded values: [arma de fuego->1, asf x estrangulacion->2, asf x ahorcadura->3, asf x sofocacion->4, asf x sumersion->5, blanca sin espec->6, caida provocada->7, cortante->8, cortocontundente->9, cortopunzante->10, manos y pies->11, no datos->12, objeto contundente->13, lapidado->14, punzante->15, quemadura x fuego->16

-pracaut: Authopsy practiced to the corpse: Recoded values: [si->1, no->0]
+- pracaut: Authopsy practiced to the corpse: Recoded values: [si->1, no->0]

-Any user may request a copy of the dataset, it is necessary to specify what variables are requested, also it is mandatory to fulfill the next form:
+Any user may request a copy of the dataset, it is necessary to specify what variables are needed, also it is mandatory to fulfill the next form:
 [Request information](https://transparencia.oj.gob.sv/es/solicitud-informacion)